rdoetjes/t2-pin/README.md

 ## CPP (or C actually)
 I decided to write this in Turbo C++, and solely using C. This would guarantee the smallest binary.
 As storage and memory is extremely scares on this little ATARI Portfolio.
+We end up with a 12894 byte executable.
+For today's standards that's considered "tiny"...
+I figure that we could even make it a lor smaller in assembler, but I doubt the production used assembler also.
+I think they may have done this in Pascal or C too.

 ### Modulo with logical and
 To reduce the code size a bit further and speed the code up (not that it was required) I use my ancient trick of using a logical to perform an odd/even check.
 Modulo operation requires an IDIV instruction which is relatively slow.
 I like doing these sorts of bit wise operations.